Pageant F. A. Q.

 55) Can parents and family take pictures or video, in the audience, during the pageant?
 We ask, as a courtesy, that no video or flash photography be taken during the pageant.
 We have professional photographers and videographer that will be capturing the show, and all the events, for purchase at a very reasonable rate.

 56) How do I order photos or a video?
-Photo packages will be $99 and include interview, rehearsal and show pictures.
+Photo packages will include interview, rehearsal and show pictures.
 GREAT DEAL!!
-Order form is included in the contestant packet or will be available pageant weekend.
-Checks can be made out to: Steve Drury.
-Video will be captured by Rod Aberegg.
-Orders will be separate from video purchase.
+Order form will be available in the contestant group page.
+Video will be separate from video purchase.
 More info, about video orders, to follow.